lovepreetdhalla/Analyzing-Spotify-and-YouTube-Songs-Using-Python-MySQL/README.md

 Data Preprocessing Using Python Programming and connecting to Database :

 • Droping unnecessary columns <br />
-• Droping null values
+• Droping null values<br />
-• Droping duplicate values
+• Droping duplicate values<br />
-• Data type conversion
+• Data type conversion<br />
-• Renaming the column
+• Renaming the column<br />
-• Droping records which starts with special characters
+• Droping records which starts with special characters<br />
-• Creating new column on the basis of some conditions
+• Creating new column on the basis of some conditions<br />
-• Saving newly cleaned dataset into csv file format
+• Saving newly cleaned dataset into csv file format<br />
-• Converting dataframe into SQL Table, Uploading Table into phpmyadmin server and solving queries.
+• Converting dataframe into SQL Table, Uploading Table into phpmyadmin server and solving queries.<br />

  Using SQL Queries To Solve Problem Statements :

-• Aggregating the data
+• Aggregating the data<br />
-• Grouping the data
+• Grouping the data<br />
-• Ordering the data
+• Ordering the data<br />
-• Using addition of two columns to show as a calculated column
+• Using addition of two columns to show as a calculated column<br />